 - Isla's daughter Chloe Rose was born prematurely at the 29 weeks stage

-- Weighing just 2lbs 4oz, the complications surrounding Chloe's birth came as a shock to Isla, who'd experienced a healthy first pregnancy
+- Weighing 2lbs 4oz, the complications around birth came as a shock to Isla

-- But with the help of Belfast-based charity TinyLife, Isla has used several classes and support groups to help her cope with her 'incredibly difficult journey'
+- Isla has since used several TinyLife support classes to help her along her 'incredibly difficult journey'

 A Sudden Arrival

 Research shows 10% of all pregnancies end in premature birth - but in Chloe's case, 29 weeks is considered "very premature"

 When mother-of-one Isla became pregnant with her second child, she expected a smooth and healthy pregnancy, just like her first time around.
 However, the Northern-Irish native was shocked when she had a sudden onset of severe Pre-eclampsia just over 7 months into the pregnancy.

 Pre-eclampsia – characterised by the onset of high blood pressure protein in the urine - can become apparent anywhere from 20 weeks on in the pregnancy timeline.
 But the disorder was the last thing that Isla expected.